 Revisions shall be noted with revision marks, i.e., words stricken are deletions (deletions) and words underlined are additions (additions).
 If revision marks are provided in color, material deleted and stricken shall be in red, and material added and underlined shall be in blue.

 The Professional Team and the Commission Chair will review the new material upon receipt for deficiencies.
 The Commission Chair shall notify the modeling organization of any deficiencies and the time frame for correction.
-An additional verification review will not be scheduled until all deficiencies have been addressed.
+An additional verification review will not be held until all deficiencies have been addressed.
 The Professional Team may provide to SBA staff a second pre-visit letter to be sent to the modeling organization outlining specific issues to be addressed during the additional verification review.

+If an additional verification review is requested, complete documentation shall be received within thirty days of the request.

 Complete documentation shall be received no less than ten days prior to the Commission meeting to review the model for acceptability.

-If an additional verification review is requested, complete documentation shall be received within thirty days of the request.

-The modeling organization shall provide a link where complete documentation with and without revision marks can be downloaded from a single ZIP file.
-If more than ten pages are revised, seven bound copies (duplexed) of all required documentation with revision marks for all revisions made to the original March 1 or November 1 submission shall be provided.
+The modeling organization shall provide a link where complete final revised documentation with and without revision marks can be downloaded from a single ZIP file.
+If more than ten pages are revised, seven bound copies (duplexed) of all required documentation with revision marks for all revisions made to the original November 1 submission shall be provided.
 If ten pages or fewer (exclusive of the forms in the Appendix) are revised, only seven bound copies (duplexed) of the revised pages and forms (if revised) shall be submitted.
 The format of the revised documentation shall be as specified under II.
-Notification Requirements, A. Notification of Readiness for Review, 4 and 5.
+Notification Requirements, A. Notification of Readiness for Review, 3 and 4.

 A note will be posted on the Commission website with instructions for obtaining submission documents.
 Final submission documents for a model that has been found acceptable by the Commission will be posted on the Commission website (www.sbafla.com/methodology).